 With climate change becoming an ever-present reality, and with our landfills and oceans filling with junk, being environmentally friendly is worth considering when you replace your roof.

 Asphalt shingles are not usually made from recyclable materials.
 While some shingles may have parts of organic material in them, most are made from asphalt and fiberglass.

 It is estimated that 11 million tons of shingle waste are created every year in the US, and much of it ends up in landfills.

 Stone-coated metal shingles: Recyclable friendly

 One valid concern that many have with a metal roof is noise, particularly when there is heavy rain.
-There are products available to reduce noise inside the house, and this is another question to ask your roofing contractor during the pricing stage.

 Installing Asphalt Shingles vs. Installing Stone-Coated Metal

 You are probably going to have a local roofing contractor install your new roof for you, but you still want to think about the installation process.